Froze-N-Milk/mercurialftc/README.md

     3. To check that you are getting the latest version, you can check the commit hash in the download info pane of the build panel that can be opened when you run a gradle sync
-    4. overall very fiddly and not nice to be looking for real-time updates here
+    4. overall very fiddly.
+    5. using commit hashes can help speed up this process for realtime updates
 5. You will need to have offline mode enabled in gradle when installing your code to the robot